A Brief Introduction to Demography

 Mode of delivery: in-person only

-Time commitment: three days, running 10:00 am - 4:00 pm each day, with a one hour lunch break.
-Two hours of personal reading time per day is recommended.
+Time commitment: three days, running 10:00 am - 4:00 pm on days 1 and 2 with a one hour lunch break, and 10:00 am - 1:00 pm on day 3.

 Pre-requisites: keen interest in demography; high school maths; Microsoft Excel skills

 How to register: Please email Tom at tom.demographer@protonmail.com with your name, email address, and organisation, and if necessary any purchase order number or reference code for the invoice.
+Please note that a minimum of 7 participants is required for the course to run.

 Benefits of the course: After completing this course you will: